 An interesting property of inversion is adopted by many authors as an alternative way of defining inversion.
 Let be the inversion of the point in the circle .
 It is easy to verify that the product of the distance of to and the distance of to is a constant equal to .

 Therefore, define the point as the inverse of if is that unique point such that its distance to times the distance of to is .

-For example, here is an explicit formula for the center of such a circle through , , and .
+For example, here are explicit formulas for the center and radius of such a circle through , , and .

 The denominators of the expressions for the center and radius contain a factor that is zero only when , , and are collinear.

 Now consider an arbitrary circle that does not pass through the center of .
 Invert in to and then invert in to .
 Then the inversion of in is a circle with center .
 The equality of the following two results verifies this property.

 The vertical bars in the last expression have two different meanings: the modulus of a vector and the absolute value of a number.
 Theorem 4 arises from using the property mentioned in the previous paragraph.
 First we obtain the square of the radius of .

 Match the center of with to get the following.